List of film spoofs in Mad

 Almost all of the parodies are of a single, particular film.
 However, Mad has occasionally done omnibus parodies of film series, such as the James Bond movies, the 1970s Planet of the Apes sequels, and the Twilight Saga movies.
 It has also combined multiple mini-parodies of unrelated films into a single article.
 Some actors and directors have said that they regarded ridicule by Mad as an indication of major success in their careers.

 In recent years, the parodies and their creators have been available outside the pages of the regular magazine.
 The March/April 2013 issue of Film Comment (Film Society of the Lincoln Center) carried Grady Hendrix's historical survey of Mads film parodies, titled Cahiers du CinéMAD.
 In August 2016, four of Mad's longtime contributors—editor/artist Sam Viviano, writers Dick DeBartolo and Desmond Devlin, and artist Tom Richmond—appeared at a public symposium in Nebraska to discuss their work in this particular medium.
 Mad has also published thematic collections of their past spoofs, from Oscar-winning films to superhero movies to gangster films.

 In September 2020, with Mad having been reduced to a primarily reprint format, Tom Richmond and Desmond Devlin announced that they were crowdfunding a book of newly created movie parodies called Claptrap.
-They launched the campaign with the completed two-page opening spread for Star Worse: Plagiarizing Skywalker, a spoof of the ninth film in the Star Wars saga.
-The book will include twelve full parodies of older popular or iconic films that Mad had for various reasons opted not to parody at the time.
+They launched the campaign with the completed two-page opening spread for Star Worse: Plagiarizing Skywalker, a spoof of the ninth film in the Star Wars saga, and the only one that Mad would not do.
+Published in 2023, the book includes twelve full parodies of older popular or iconic films that Mad had for various reasons opted not to parody at the time, along with a dozen additional comedic movie-themed pieces.